Privat Group: Metallurgy

-At the end of 2007, Privat completed the sale of its metallurgical assets to the Russian Evraz group: the Sukhaya Balka mining and processing plant, the Dnepropetrovsk Metallurgical Plant of Petrovsky and three coke chemicals (Dneprodzerzhinsky Coke and Chemical Plant, Baglecox, Dneprokoks).
+At the end of 2007, Privat completed the sale of its metallurgical assets to the Russian Evraz group: the Sukhaya Balka mining and processing plant, the Dnipropetrovsk Metallurgical Plant of Petrovsky and three coke chemicals (Dneprodzerzhinsky Coke and Chemical Plant, Baglecox, Dneprokoks).

 Fuel industry

-Kolomoisky is a major shareholder of Ukrnafta (42% of shares in 2008).
+Kolomoisky was a major shareholder of Ukrnafta (42% of shares in 2008).
 At the end of December 2007, Privat acquired 12.62% of the shares of the British oil and gas company JKX Oil & Gas, about 80% of oil and gas assets are located in Ukraine.

 Structure

 The businesses of Privat Group are not formally included in a corporation, and its top managers sometimes state that there is no such group at all.
 However, either PrivatBank or "Privat-Intertrading" company indirectly own all companies regarded as parts of the group.
 Typically, industrial companies are controlled through a complicated chain of offshore companies.
 Despite this, the Ukrainian public has a clear understanding of what exactly belongs to the group.
 To describe such relations, the media use the wording “company X is controlled by the Privat Group" or "the business of the X company is being organized by the PrivatBank".
 The group never denies such statements.